On the Hierarchical Community Structure of Practical Boolean Formulas: Theoretical Results

 For a formula to have ``good" HCS, we require that a number of parameters fall within appropriate ranges.
 One could hope that a single parameters of HCS might be sufficient in order to guarantee tractability, while also capturing a sufficiently large set of interesting instances.
 A natural candidate parameter would be \emph{high smooth modularity}: The modularity of the VIG is large, and the decrease in modularity from the parent to a non-leaf child in the HCS is sufficiently bounded.
 This captures the recursive intuition of HCS: each community should either be a leaf or should have a good partition into communities; this is closely related to the average modularity at each level, which is a parameter used in our experiments.
 However, in this section we show that if we are after provable tractability, it is unlikely that a single parameter of HCS will suffice.
 In doing so, we motivate using an ensemble of parameters as we have done in our experiments, as well as justify why we have chosen many of the parameters that we have.

-Formally, we show that combinations of the following ranges of parameters admit formulas which are exponentially hard to refute in resolution. \begin{itemize} \item \emph{High Root Modularity}: The modularity of $G$ is sufficiently large. \item \emph{High Smooth Modularity}: The modularity of $G$ is sufficiently large and the modularity of every non-leaf node is bounded below by a function of its level. \item \emph{Bounded Leaf Size}: Each of the leaf-communities of the optimal HCS decomposition is sufficiently small --- in particular, of size $O(\log n)$. \item \emph{High Depth}: There is a sufficiently deep path in the optimal HCS decomposition. \item \emph{Minimum Depth}: There is a lower bound on the depth of every path in the optimal HCS decomposition. \end{itemize} One finding that we would like to highlight is that in order to enure that the formula is tractable, the leaf-communities of the optimal HCS decomposition cannot be both large (of size $\omega(\log n)$) and unstructured; indeed, HCS says nothing about the structure of the leaf-communities.
+Formally, we show that combinations of the following ranges of parameters admit formulas which are exponentially hard to refute in resolution. \begin{itemize} \item \emph{High Root Modularity}: The modularity of $G$ is sufficiently large. \item \emph{High Smooth Modularity}: The modularity of $G$ is sufficiently large and the modularity of every non-leaf node is bounded below by a function of its level. \item \emph{Bounded Leaf Size}: Each of the leaf-communities of the optimal HCS decomposition is sufficiently small --- in particular, of size $O(\log n)$. \item \emph{High Depth}: There is a sufficiently deep path in the optimal HCS decomposition. \item \emph{Minimum Depth}: There is a lower bound on the depth of every path in the optimal HCS decomposition. \item \emph{Dense Inter-Community Edges}: The optimal HCS decomposition has $\Omega(n^\varepsilon)$ inter-community edges between for all communities of size $O(n^\varepsilon)$ \end{itemize} One finding that we would like to highlight is that in order to enure that the formula is tractable, the leaf-communities of the optimal HCS decomposition cannot be both large (of size $\omega(\log n)$) and unstructured; indeed, HCS says nothing about the structure of the leaf-communities.

 Finally, we note that we can still construct hard formulas which have ``good'' HCS parameters.
 However, the construction of these formulas is highly contrived and non-trivial and we do not see a way to simplify them.
 Indeed, they are far more contrived than the counterexamples to modularity given by \cite{mull-sat16}.
 We take this as empirical evidence that instances with good HCS avoid far more hard examples than formulas with high modularity.